 These issues become even more pressing in light of disagreement.
 According to prominent views about the epistemic significance of disagreement, it is irrational to hold on to a belief in the face of acknowledged extensive controversy on the matter.
 On such views of disagreement, it becomes all the more puzzling as to why people should think about life’s most fundamental questions for themselves, given their awareness of the controversy surrounding them.
 If the existence of extensive controversy surrounding issues like God’s existence, the nature of free will, and the ethics of eating meat prevents one from emerging from their own inquiry on these matters with a justified belief, then what good is it for people to think about these things at all?
 If coming to a justified answer is off the table, then why bother?

 Finally, considerations related to epistemic injustice add a third set of puzzles concerning epistemic autonomy.
 In this literature, philosophers have pointed out the prevalence of problematic credibility misattributions.
 Testimonial injustice occurs when an individual is harmed as a knower because they are either given a credibility deficit or others are given a credibility excess.
 Hermeneutical injustice occurs when an individual lacks the epistemic resources to interpret and express their experiences.
 Both types of injustice raise issues with epistemic autonomy.
 Issues related to hermeneutical injustice make clear the need for collaborative practices to better equip knowers.
-The problems raised by hemeneutical injustice make clear a need to rely on others to better make sense of one’s own experiences.
+The problems raised by hermeneutical injustice make clear a need to rely on others to better make sense of one’s own experiences.
 Testimonial injustice also makes evident the pitfalls of relying on our own credibility assessments of others.
 Given that we are prone to all kinds of prejudice and bias, ‘thinking for yourself’ may seem to actually be detrimental to your epistemic well-being.
 In addition, while independent thinking may be essential for escaping contexts of epistemic oppression (Grasswick 197), it may also further marginalize oppressed groups by not instantiating the kind of trust exhibited in deference.

 Chapter Summaries